munrocreations/own-it-quick/README.md

 For more detail on the installation using docker, see [this topic](https://doc.owncloud.org/server/10.0/admin_manual/installation/docker/index.html?highlight=docker) in the **ownCloud** documentation.

 <h3 id="account">Add User Accounts</h3>
-Perform these steps to create a user.
+Perform these steps to add a user account.

 1. Enter a Login Name and password for the new user.
 Login names may contain letters (a-z, A-Z), numbers (0-9), dashes (-), underscores (_), periods (.) and at signs (@).